 - Hesperia in Anime Buie | Dark Souls (1916): Although part of the Za La Mort franchise, Hesperia’s stardom is foregrounded in this film.
 Certainly the most interesting element of a rather clunky movie.

-- Helena Makowska in Caino (1918): a stylish and well-designed film, although Makowska herself underwhelms somewhat.
+- Elena Makowska in Caino (1918): a stylish and well-designed film, although Makowska herself underwhelms somewhat.

 - Diva films about diva films: this post explores several films that comment on the diva phenomenon.
 The titles covered are L’Illustre Attrice Cicala Formica (1920), starring Lia Formia; Leda innamorata (1915), starring Leda Gys; and Mariute (1918), starring Francesca Bertini.